Teaching Your Kids About Gratitude - Baby Chick

 Examples of How Kids Can Show Gratitude

-Gratitude doesn’t just have to be saying thank you but showing people that we appreciate them.
-So, that could mean random acts of kindness like helping a sick relative, writing a thank you letter, or donating things to a local charity.
+Gratitude doesn’t just have to be saying ‘thank you,’ but also showing people that we appreciate them.
+That could mean random acts of kindness, such as helping a sick relative, writing a thank-you letter, or donating items to a local charity.

 Other ways we can teach kids to show gratitude include: